pvcraven/web-development-class/source/assignments/basic_html.rst

   One person will direct.
 Each person should work to finish three pages.
 It is expected that some time will be spent outside of class to finish those pages.
   Do the hard parts first, and save the easy parts for outside of class.
-* Thursday, switch spots.
-Try to divide out the time evenly, since we'll be talking on Tuesday, but the full time on on Thursday will be spent working on this assignment.
-Finish the other three pages.
+* Thursday, spend about 15 minutes picking the topic, and figuring what pages you will build.
+* Also on Thursday, split the rest of the time.
+One person navigates, one person drives.
+Switch places
 * There may be ONE group of three.
 If you are in this group, please divide the time in thirds.
 Each person is still responsible for three pages.
 * Tuesday we will cover how to turn in the assignment.
 See `Turning in a website`_.